philburk/portaudio-java/README.md

 ### Test JPortAudio JAR file

 Be ready to turn down your speakers.
-It will play some sine tones tha may be loud.
+It will play some sine tones that may be loud.

     ./gradlew clean test